Helping the public sector in the moments that matter

 The biggest names in the public sector rely on BT technology to stay connected.
 Here, the Maritime Coastguard Agency, Essex Police and the Ministry of Defence share their success stories.

 Maritime Coastguard Agency: Clear communication is a life saver

-In an emergency situation, clear communication is absolutely paramount for the Maritime Coastguard Agency.
+In an emergency situation, clear communication is absolutely paramount for HM Coastguard.

 With incidents on the coast and at sea, response time is absolutely vital.
-Whether it’s an incident on a cliff face or someone in trouble in the sea, when it comes to saving lives, the Coastguard need to be able to respond quickly and effectively.
+Whether it’s an incident on a cliff face or someone in trouble at sea, when it comes to saving lives, HM Coastguard needs to be able to respond quickly and effectively.

 No rescue is compromised from poor communications.

 Essex Police: more time to keep the community safe